gdsbook/book/notebooks/03_spatial_data.md

 pop.sel(band=1).plot()
 ```

 This gives us a first overview of the distribution of population in the Sao Paulo region.
 However, if we inspect further, we can see that the map includes negative counts!
 How could this be?
-As it turns out, missing data are traditionally stored in surfaces not as a class of its own (e.g. `NaN`) but with an impossible value.
+As it turns out, missing data are traditionally stored in surfaces not as a class of its own (e.g.,`NaN`) but with an impossible value.
 If we return to the `attrs` printout above, we can see how the `nodatavals` attribute specifies missing data recorded with -200.
 With that in mind, we can use the `where()` method to select only values that are *not* -200:

 ```python
 pop.where(pop!=-200)\